abingdonpta/abingdonpta/content/docs/budget/_index.md

 ### 💸 Retail Rebates

 Retail rebates are programs like Harris Teeter's "Together in Education" and AmazonSmile in which community members "link" their accounts with the PTA, which receives a portion of money spent at the vendor.
-We intend to start up AmazonSmile once our tax exemption is reinstated.

 ### ✏️ EduKit